kimjammer/Neuro/README.md

 # Neuro

 The goal of this project was to recreate Neuro-Sama, but only running on local models on consumer hardware.
 The original version was also created in only 7 days, so it is not exactly very sophisticated.
-Please expect this program to be somewhat jank.

 ![Screenshot of demo stream](./images/stream.png)